Illimani: Incidents

 Illimani has been the site of several accidents involving climbers.
 While no official reports exist, available records dating back to 1973 indicate an average of about three fatalities per decade, including fatal incidents involving two climbers in 1973, three in 2003, one in 2017, and one in 2021.

 In August 1973, renowned Bolivian climber Ernesto Sánchez and French mountaineer Pierre Dedieu lost their lives while attempting to ascend Illimani.
 In November that year, an Italian expedition undertook the search for their bodies after ascending the mountain, locating the body of Sánchez.
-On November 23 month, the leader of the expedition, Carlo Nembrini, an Italian national, fell to his death during an extended search for Dedieu due to the harsh environmental conditions at the time.
+On November 23, the leader of the expedition, Carlo Nembrini, an Italian national, fell to his death during an extended search for Dedieu due to the harsh environmental conditions at the time.

-On June 7, 2003, US Major Kenneth R. Miller, US Colonel Paul Bruce Kappelman, and Bolivian guide Vincente Perez died in a climbing attempt.
+On 7 June 2003, US Major Kenneth R. Miller, US Colonel Paul Bruce Kappelman, and Bolivian guide Vincente Perez died in a climbing attempt.

-On May 2, 2017, a German climber and a local guide became trapped by an avalanche in the evening; the guide survived with minor injuries.
+On 2 May 2017, a German climber and a local guide became trapped by an avalanche in the evening; the guide survived with minor injuries.

-On September 3, 2021, American climber Daniel Granberg died on the summit of Illimani due to high altitude pulmonary edema, a condition that can occur at high altitudes, impacting one’s ability to breath.
+On 3 September 2021, American climber Daniel Granberg died on the summit of Illimani due to high-altitude pulmonary edema, a condition that impacts one’s ability to breath.
 His body was recovered after a two-day effort.

 llimani has also been involved in several aviation accidents, notably Eastern Air Lines Flight 980.
-On January 1, 1985, a Boeing 727 operating between Asunción, Paraguay, and Miami, Florida, made its fatal impact on Illimani at an altitude of approximately 6000 m while descending toward La Paz for a scheduled stopover.
+On 1 January 1985, a Boeing 727 operating between Asunción, Paraguay, and Miami, Florida, made its fatal impact on Illimani at an altitude of approximately 6000 m while descending toward La Paz for a scheduled stopover.
 The force of the impact scattered wreckage across Illimani’s snow-covered glaciers, killing all 29 passengers on board.
 Despite numerous expeditions over the following decades, only limited debris was recovered.
 In 2017, 32 years after the accident, the flight recorders were finally found.
 The crash on Illimani remains the highest-altitude case of controlled flight into terrain in the history of commercial aviation.